hobuinc/silvimetric/docs/source/tutorial.rst

 --------------------------------------------------------------------------------

-Everything that can be done from the command line can also be performed from withing Python.
-The CLi provides some nice wrapping around some of the setup pieces, including config, log, and dask handling, but all of these are pieces that you can set up on your own as well.
+Everything that can be done from the command line can also be performed from within Python.
+The CLI provides some nice wrapping around some of the setup pieces, including config, log, and Dask handling, but all of these are pieces that you can set up on your own as well.

 .. code-block:: python